How to Conduct More Effective Interviews

 Train Your Team

 Not all managers are good at evaluating candidates.
-Be sure to select and train a strong interviewing team if you want to conduct effective interviews.
+Be sure to select and train a strong interviewing team.
 The better the interviewing team, the better the employee who gets hired.

 - A good rapport builder who helps set a welcoming tone to set the candidate at ease.